 HIV is a virus that targets and alters the immune system, increasing the risk and impact of other infections and diseases.
-Without treatment, the infection might progress to an advanced stage called AIDS.
+Without treatment, the infection might progress to an advanced stage called stage 3 HIV, or AIDS.

-Due to medical advances, people with HIV and access to quality healthcare very rarely develop AIDS once they have started taking HIV treatment.
+Due to medical advances, people with HIV who have access to quality healthcare and receive appropriate treatment rarely develop AIDS, or stage 3 HIV.

-The life expectancy of a person with HIV is now approaching that of someone who tests negative for the virus, provided that the person takes medications called antiretroviral therapy on an ongoing basis.
+The life expectancy of a person with HIV is now approaching that of someone who tests negative for the virus.
+However, this only applies if the person takes a combination of drugs called antiretroviral therapy regularly and exactly how their doctor prescribes it.

-HIV stands for “human immunodeficiency virus,” and it attacks immune cells called CD4 cells.
-These are types of T cell — white blood cells that circulate, detecting infections throughout the body and faults and anomalies in other cells.
+HIV stands for human immunodeficiency virus, and it attacks immune cells called CD4 cells.
+These are types of T cells — white blood cells that circulate around the body, detecting infections and faults and anomalies in other cells.

 HIV targets and infiltrates CD4 cells, using them to create more copies of the virus.
 In doing so, it destroys the cells and reduces the body’s ability to combat other infections and diseases.
 This increases the risk and impact of opportunistic infections and some types of cancer.

-It is worth noting, however, that some people have HIV for long periods without experiencing any symptoms.
+However, it is worth noting that some people have HIV for long periods without experiencing any symptoms.

-HIV is a lifelong condition, but treatments and certain strategies can prevent the virus from transmitting and the infection from progressing.
+HIV is a lifelong condition, but treatments and certain strategies can prevent the virus from transmitting and the disease from progressing.

-AIDS stands for “acquired immunodeficiency syndrome.”
-It is an advanced stage of HIV infection.
+AIDS stands for acquired immunodeficiency syndrome.
+It is an advanced stage of HIV.

-When a person with HIV does not receive treatment, AIDS likely develops, as the immune system gradually wears down.
-However, advances in antiretroviral treatments have made this progression to AIDS increasingly less common.
+When a person with HIV does not receive treatment, the immune system gradually wears down, likely leading to stage 3 HIV.
+However, advances in antiretroviral treatments have made this progression increasingly less common.

 Specifically, HIV can transmit via: